You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Kids and Smoking

-The health risks of smoking are well known, yet every year many young people take up smoking.
-Here's how to help your kids avoid smoking or using chewing tobacco - or quit, if they've already started.Read More
+The health risks of smoking are well known, many young people still do it.
+Here's how to help your kids avoid smoking, vaping, or using chewing tobacco - or quit, if they've already started.Read More

 5 Ways to (Respectfully) Disagree